NjauSamuel/flask-shop/README.md

 - **Alpine.js**: A lightweight JavaScript framework for adding interactivity to your web pages.
 - **Tailwind CSS**: A utility-first CSS framework for styling.

-### Note: You'll need internet to run the application locally since tailwind and alpine are from a cdn.
+### Note: You'll need internet to run the application locally since Tailwind and Alpine JS are from a CDN.

 ## Installation